-If you have the necessary communication skills, confidence, enthusiasm and keen business sense, joining a sales graduate scheme can encourage your personal and professional development
+If you have strong communication skills, confidence, enthusiasm and a keen business sense, joining a sales graduate scheme with a leading employer can boost your personal and professional development

 Qualifications aren't typically a priority when it comes to recruiting sales staff - with companies willing and able to train motivated and career-focused individuals (see sales training courses) - but holding a degree still demonstrates self-discipline and a serious approach to learning.